rehar/vhci-driver/README.md

 # vhci-driver
-Rust Library to interface with Linux Virtual Host Controller Interface (VHCI)
+Rust Library to interface with the Linux Virtual Host Controller Interface (VHCI) Kernel Module